OUR Blog

 • Compact models typically have a turning radius of < 2.5 m

-Towable (suitable for rental and stationary tasks)
+Towable scissor lift (suitable for rental and stationary tasks)

 • Lower acquisition cost, higher load capacity